alejandroalffer/alastria-node-besu/README.md

 * Will the functionality (docker | ansible | whatever) be supported soon?

 It's in your hands!
 [Alastria](https://alastria.io/en/) is an open group and everyone is welcome to contribute.
-If you need any functionality we are here to help :hugs:
+If you need any support we are here to help :hugs:

 * Connection from Remix
 (TBD)